Learning disentangled representation for classical models: Discussion and conclusions

-To test this idea, we have performed one-phase learning by means of $\beta^2$-VAE by training it with samples from each phase alone.
+As a proof of concept, we have performed one-phase learning with $\beta^2$-VAE by training it with samples from each phase alone.
+The implementation details can be found in the appendix.
 Figure \ref{Fig:beta2-VAE}(b) shows the generated samples, learned local effective fields $h_k$, and local ``inverse temperatures" $\beta_k$.
-For simplicity, $\beta_k$ is valued in $(0,1)$ to reweigh the “global temperature” $\beta$.
+For simplicity, $\beta_k$ is valued in $(0,1)$.
+We find a larger $\beta_k$ (low temperature) in FM and a smaller $\beta_k$ (high temperature) in PM, in good agreement with physical intuition.
 The generated data (first row) confirm the power of reproducing correct samples within $\beta^2$-VAE.
 Given a generated sample, the corresponding local effective fields $h_k$ (second row) successfully discover the spontaneous magnetization in the FM phase and disorder in the PM phase.
-Furthermore, we find a larger $\beta_k$ (low temperature) in FM and a smaller $\beta_k$ (high temperature) in PM, in good agreement with physical intuition.
-We thus conclude that the temperature branch can indeed reflect the magnitude of thermal fluctuations in the data.
+Further implementation of this idea requires more elaborated data analyses.